 Motivation and Initiative: Demonstrates persistence and overcomes obstacles; Looks for and takes advantage of opportunities; Asks for and offers help when needed; Strives to continuously build knowledge and skills; Shares expertise with others.

 Dependability: Follows instructions, responds to management direction; Completes tasks on time or notifies appropriate person with an alternate plan; Is consistently at work and on time; Arrives at meetings and appointments on time.

 Adaptability: Adapts to changes in the work environment; Changes approach or method to best fit the situation.

 Other Skills and Abilities: Exceptional customer service skills, strong attention to detail, ability to work in a fast paced, multitask, team environment, basic computer and typing skills required, appreciation for live symphonic music a plus, sense of humor.

 Other Qualifications: Ability to work nights and weekends during concert season, occasionally on short notice.

-Hours: 35 hours weekly Full Time Position; this position is currently being performed remotely and requires access to high-speed internet via an ethernet cable connection.
-As health guidelines change, it may revert to an in-office position or hybrid role (i.e. remote and in-office), and work will be conducted at the Symphony business offices or Arlene Schnitzer Concert Hall.
+Hours: 35 hours weekly Full Time Position; this position is currently being performed partially remotely and requires access to high-speed internet via an ethernet cable connection.
+This is currently a hybrid role (i.e. remote and in-office), and work will be conducted both at the Symphony’s business offices and Arlene Schnitzer Concert Hall.
 Scheduling may change seasonally.
 Any changes to the posted schedule must be approved by the Supervisor at least 24 hours in advance.
 Person in this position must be able to work a flexible schedule that will include evening and weekend hours during the Symphony season.